MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 When there is a conflict between two policies, the more restrictive policy wins.
 For example:
 - If a user session is scoped to a **Block download** policy and to a **Label upon download** policy, the file download action will be blocked.
-- If a user session is scoped to a **Block download** policy and to an '**Audit download** policy, the file download action will be blocked.
+- If a user session is scoped to a **Block download** policy and to an **Audit download** policy, the file download action will be blocked.

 ## Related videos